 Roaming along the uneven cobblestone walkway near the River Thames, the world’s spectrum of faces pass by.
 From every different culture and country, they congregate to see the medieval remnants of the English empire.
 I spent the whole of the day watching people and visiting with friends.
-Much to my relief, I have loved every single one of my husband's friends.
-Not one second of awkwardness passed between myself and any of them.
-In truth, many of them feel a great deal more like close friends to me than my own friends back in the states do.
-The intimacy I felt with them would be enough to pick up and move here for, if I could survive this city.
 They have shown me that precious little pockets of genuineness and companionship exist in the oppressive, gray heaviness of this city.
 London is the most unfriendly city I’ve yet been to in the world.
 Like any extreme environment, it has bred the opposition.
 The counter culture here in London is a collection of people who are willing to be emotionally raw and who are capable of deep emotional intimacy.
 These are the people who ironically end up attending my workshops here.
 And I love these people.
 I love them with all of my life.

 My roaming today led me to ‘high tea’ at the Claridges, one of the most illustrious luxury hotels in London.
-The grandness of the place is worth the trip alone.
+The grandness of the place is overwhelming.
 An enormous cream colored, ballroom, richly decorated with silver, chandeliers and white tablecloths beckons you forth.
 The artisan tea is kept beautifully hot by porcelain kettles and a stunning array of culinary delights, both savory and sweet.
 A piano player sprinkles notes into the air.
 In the ornate bathrooms, a female attendant stand on duty to dispense soap into your hand and to hand you a hand towel and then wash off the sink area for you.
 Behind you, is a row of vanity centers in case one would need to re-powder their face.
 It honestly feels as if you have stepped back in history, straight into the height and beauty of English aristocracy.
 It was lovely.
-But the air, like the rest of London quite frankly, was full of the confetti of pretense.
+But the air, like the rest of London, was full of the confetti of pretense.
 I am not very gentle on America.
 All countries have their own special breed of dysfunction.
 Pretense is the dysfunction of Great Britain.
 I have never loved the straightforward, tactlessness of Americans so much as I do today.
-It is like a breath of fresh air.

 There is a kind of freedom that exists in America that I had not seen before this trip.
 America (much to my dislike) does not do anyone any favors.
 But it sure as hell does not pride itself on the division of classes.
 In fact the stories that win over America’s hearts are the stories of rags to riches.
-In Great Britain, you can never escape your stars.
+In Great Britain, there is a feeling of "you can never escape your stars".
 If you are born poor, you are always seen as low class, no matter how much success you might see.
 Worth is still based on class, no matter how much anyone would love to deny it.
 And this benefits no one.
 What is odd, is that the very people who are hurt the most by this class division, are the very people who uphold it.
 Within society, there is a ‘suckling on the milk of social status’.
 Everyone seems so keen to jockey for rank over someone.
 Everyone loves the idea of “grandness”.
-In my opinion, this addiction to class division is the only reason that the royal family still exists.
-They serve no purpose whatsoever except to attract attention to a fallen empire that still wants tourists.
-In fact they are a drain on the country’s resources.
-Take a look at history.
-Blood thirst and war has put the royals where they are.
-And society treasures them.
+In my opinion, this addiction to class division is one of the main reasons that the royal family still thrives here.

 I am a Jane Austin Freak.
 I fell in love with the glamour of the regency early in my life.
 It is only upon coming here that I truly understood the entire point to Jane Austin’s novels.
 Because it was only upon coming here that I understood just how much dysfunction there is in a class concerned society; and how much damage it does to a person’s soul.
-In Great Britain, there is an attitude of “it can’t be done”.
-America has its problems, but I have officially decided after this trip that my number one favorite part about America is that in America, there is a pervasive attitude of “it can be done”.
+In Great Britain, and in Europe in general, there is an attitude of “it can’t be done”.
+America has many problems, but my number one favorite part about America is that in America, there is a pervasive attitude of “it can be done”.
 It is so important that every single individual feels as if they not only have a right to their desires, but also that their desires can be achieved; and what’s more than that, that their desires are meant to be theirs.

 Desire has been a big topic of controversy in the world.
 Spiritual teachers often say that desire is the root of suffering.
 They say that happiness is the result of learning how to rid oneself of desire.
 But even the desire to rid yourself of desire, is a desire.
 So you can never truly rid yourself of desire and you can never lie to yourself enough to convince yourself that you don’t want what you want.
 So why is it that thousands of people have experienced relief from supposedly ridding themselves of desire?

 When you desire something, that desire is the emotional indication that you have given birth to a brand new improved idea.
 That improved idea holds a frequency.
-And your higher self matches that new frequency the minute you desire it.
-So now, there is a gap between the frequency you hold, and the frequency your higher self holds.
+And your no-physical self matches that new frequency the minute you desire it.
+So now, there is a gap between the frequency your physical being holds, and the frequency your non-physical self holds.
 There is a vibrational gap between you and what you want.
-If you think a thought that feels negative, it is because that thought has a vibration, which separates you further from your higher self and therefore your desire.
-If you think a thought that feels positive, it is because that thought has a vibration, which is closer to the vibration of your higher self and therefore your desire.
+If you think a thought that feels negative, it is because that thought has a vibration, which separates you further from your non-physical self and therefore your desire.
+If you think a thought that feels positive, it is because that thought has a vibration, which is closer to the vibration of your non-physical self and therefore your desire.
 So there are two ways to close this gap between you and your higher self; between you and your desire.
 The first is to understand that anything you can ever want is meant to be yours and will be yours the minute you think thoughts and take actions that line you up vibrationally with it.
 The second is to want the now.
-If you want the now, your higher self joins you where you are.
-There is no gap between you and your higher self and therefore, no negative emotion can arise from you.
+If you want the now, your higher non-physical self joins you where you are.
+There is no gap between you and your non-physical self and therefore, no negative emotion can arise from you.
 Over the centuries, though no one has managed to rid themselves of desire, many have managed to appreciate the now to such a degree that they were no longer suffering.